Costa Rica

 Note

-The DGME site can be intermittently geoblocked in some regions; use official Costa Rican channels or local counsel for the exact live checklist.
+The DGME website may not load in some countries.
+Use official Costa Rican channels or a local lawyer for the live checklist.